Spanish

 DifficultyFSI Category I (easiest for English speakers)

 *Spanish in not officially recognized in the United States, except in the territory of Puerto Rico.
 However, around 13% of the United States population speaks Spanish.
 To put this in perspective, this makes the United States one of the top five Spanish speaking countries in the world.
-Also, over 50% of the population of Belize speaks Spanish.
+In Belize, over 50% of the population of speaks Spanish.

 Writing System